 Chamberlain achieved everlasting fame at the Battle of Gettysburg on July 2, 1863 for his defense of a strategically important hill named Little Round Top.
 After withstanding several Confederate assaults, Chamberlain’s troops, out of ammunition, fixed bayonets and beat back the Rebels with a heroic charge.
 Their actions prevented the Union army from being flanked, possibly winning the battle and perhaps even the war for the North.
 For his gallantry and leadership, Congress awarded Chamberlain the Medal of Honor thirty years after the battle.

 Following Gettysburg, Chamberlain contracted malaria in 1863 and did not resume active duty until April 1864.
-Upon returning to duty, Chamberlain served throughout the Wilderness, Petersburg and Appomattox Campaigns.
+Upon returning to duty, Chamberlain served throughout the Overland, Petersburg, and Appomattox campaigns.

 Wounded at Petersburg